Rigidity of random stationary measures and applications to point processes: Introduction

 \section{Introduction}

-The first instance of a linear prediction problem for a stationary process dates back to \cite{Sz20}, about a century ago, for a random time series $ \{\X_{k};k\in \mathbb{Z} \}$.
-He proved that the process is {\it deterministic,} i.e. the future is entirely determined by the past through a linear predictor iff the continuous part $ \s_{}$ of the spectral measure satisfies
+The first instance of a linear prediction problem for a stationary process goes back to \cite{Sz20}, for a random time series $ \{\X_{k};k\in \mathbb{Z} \}$.
+He gave a necessary and sufficient condition for the process to be {\it deterministic:} {\it the future is entirely determined by the past}, i.e. through linear interpolation, if and only if the spectral density $ \s_{}$ satisfies